 Dad's the king on Sunday but you can celebrate Father's Day in NYC all weekend long with a wide variety of fun family outings.
 Saturday brings the annual Hunts Point Fish Parade and Festival and the Turtle Cove Golf and Baseball Center's opening season festivities.
 On Sunday, groove to cool tunes at SummerStage Brooklyn Family Day or catch a 19th-century style baseball game at the historic Bartow-Pell Mansion.
 Or dance the weekend away at the retro Jazz Age Lawn Party on Governors Island.

-One of our favorite free summer-long performance series kicks off this weekend: The River to River Festival in Lower Manhattan.
-This weekend you can also enter the lottery for the NYC Park Department's free summer swimming lessons for kids and adults, which start in July.
+For those of you who like to plan ahead, two awesome free summer performance series kick off this weekend: the River to River Festival in Lower Manhattan, which runs through Sunday, July 14 and the Harlem Meer Performance Festival in northern Central Park, which goes through Labor Day weekend.
+Also, beginning this Friday you can enter the lottery for the NYC Park Department's FREE summer swimming lessons, which start in July.

 Jazz Age Lawn Party – Governors Island